 Watch the weather

-The picture below was taken in December of 2017, Chris is walking back to the car at the Slide Mountain trailhead on a day in which we started in the sun with NO snow forecasted.
+I took the picture below in December of 2017; Chris is walking back to the car at the Slide Mountain trailhead on a day in which we started in the sun with NO snow forecasted.

 Leave No Trace